JKeef062/NightmareHymn/README.md

     2. Click on Download Visual Studio
     3. Select any of the; community, professional, or enterprise options
     4. Run the visual studio installer
-    5. Make sure you select the option to install the components labeled
+    5. Make sure you select the option to install the component labeled
-       'Game Development with C++'
+       'Game Development with Unity'
     6. Finish the installation